Jump to navigation

 Approximately $1,000 to include airfare, U.S. transportation to and from airport, and personal expenses

-Participants are expected to actively engage with and in the Spanish language on a daily basis.
+Participants are expected to engage actively with and in the Spanish language on a daily basis.
 Participants will also actively participate in all classes and activities, and will be expected to write weekly reflection papers and a course self-evaluation.
 Guidelines for the weekly reflection papers will be provided, with prompts, by the instructor.
+I will also require an oral history with one of the activists they encounter on the trip.

 All transportation costs in Mexico, including the group flight to and from Chiapas, are included in the course fee.

 In Mexico City, the group will stay with families who are members of the Frente Popular Francisco Villa in their community.
-In Chiapas, the group will spend Mon-Fri in rustic dormitory style accommodations in the Zapatista community of Oventic; weekends will be spent in San Cristobal in a hotel, hostel, or in the house of the Mexico Solidarity Network.
+In Chiapas, the group will stay in rustic dormitory-style accommodations in the Zapatista community of Oventic; In San Cristobal accommodations will be provided in a hotel or hostel.

 The prerequisites for this course will be play a significant role in students’ preparation.
 There will also be 1-2 group orientation sessions prior to departure, detailing logistics, protocols, and expectations, and preparing students for what they will experience in terms of living conditions, the shock of poverty, and the challenges of solidarity.
-In addition, a representative from GEO will also provide information and resources related to health, safety, and travel.
+In addition, there will also be a separate required session with GEO to discuss information and resources related to health, safety, and travel.

 Questions about the application process or financial aid should be directed to Heather St. Germaine in the global education office at firstname.lastname@example.org or 413.559.5542.